unitoftime/mythfall-wiki/src/mechanics/dungeons.md

 ![Dungeon Enterance](../images/dungEnter.png)
 > *An example of a dungeon enterance room.*

-- An enterance room, cossisting of:
+- An enterance room, consisting of:
 	- A teleport leading to this dungeon's enterance portal in the Alivarg's sphere;
 	- At least one hallway exit leading to a combat room.

 ![Dungeon Boss Room](../images/dungBoss.png)
 > *An example of a Boss room.*

-- A Boss room, cossisting of:
+- A Boss room, consisting of:
 	- A Boss rorresponding to the type of the dungeon it's in;
 	- At least one hallway exit leading to a combat room.

 ![Dungeon Combat Room](../images/dungCombat.png)
 > *An example of a Combat room.*

-- From 10 to 18 combat rooms, depending on the dungeon's generation, each one cossisting of:
+- From 10 to 18 combat rooms, depending on the dungeon's generation, each one consisting of:
 	- At least two hostile mobs;
 	- At least one hallway exit leading the next room, blocked with a one-way barrier.
 	- The further from the enterance a Combat room is positioned, the harder it is overall.